itsfrank/MinecraftHDL/markdown/GETTING_STARTED.md

 # More Advanced Setup

-Its kind of a pain to constantly copy the generated JSON file. you can make it easier by editing `synth.bat` or `synth.sh` (depending on your operating system) to copy the generated JSON to the `verilog_designs` folder.
+Its kind of a pain to constantly copy the generated JSON file.
+You can make it easier by editing `synth.bat` or `synth.sh` (depending on your operating system) to copy the generated JSON to the `verilog_designs` folder.

 **Windows**